MapleNSteel/MapleNSteel.github.io/_pages/cv.md

 Achievements
 ======
+* Represented the delegation of Serbia at Harvard National Model United Nations 2018
+* Successfully compeleted the project titled "Heat Seeking Robot" in Hackatronics conducted in the Inter-Collegiate half-a-day Tech Fest of IEEE Ramaiah Institute of Technology in 2015
+* Successfully completed the project on DTMF controlled Mobile Robot under the supervison of IEEE - Ramaiah Institute of Technology Student branch in 2014
 * Adjudged Best Director in Skit Category at the annual collegiate theater festival held at Ramaiah Institute of Technology in 2013
-* Successfully completed the project on DTMF controlled Mobile Robot under the supervison of IEEE - Ramaiah Institute of Technology Student branch in 2014
-* Successfully compeleted the project titled "Heat Seeking Robot" in Hackatronics conducted in the Inter-Collegiate half-a-day Tech Fest of IEEE Ramaiah Institute of Technology in 2015

 Publications
 ======